‘It Takes A Village’ – A Look At Big Brands That Are Investing In Young Entrepreneurs

 To help solve the country’s challenges like the high unemployment rate and an uninspiring economy, the role of the private sector cannot be underestimated.

-There are companies that are playing their part and investing their big budgets and time in helping to advance entrepreneurship in the country by providing much-needed support to promising young entrepreneurs.
+Some companies are playing their part and investing their big budgets and time in helping to advance entrepreneurship in the country by providing much-needed support to promising young entrepreneurs.

 Various companies are injecting millions into the local entrepreneurship ecosystem, each focusing on specific challenges and sectors.
 Old Mutual supports high-impact township-based entrepreneurs like ‘energy farmer’ Thabang Mabapa who produces an alternative biofuel; the Red Bull Amphiko Academy focuses on social entrepreneurs like science wizz Bathabile Mpofu, who developed a mini science kit for high school learners, and Standard Bank launched a highly coveted accelerator programme.
 Global brands like Facebook and Levi’s are also playing their part and are reaching out to young entrepreneurs through their hosting of influencer-led seminars and workshops.